abpio/abp-commercial-docs/en/modules/forms.md

-# Forms module
+# Forms Module

 This module allows you to create questionnaires  to gather information.
 The forms module can store responses as they come in and you can export the data to a CSV file.
-You can share your form with others.
+You can share your form with others with your form unique link.
 You can request authentication or allow anonymous reply.
 It is similar to the Google Form application.
 Usage area is quite wide, you can create surveys, manage event registrations, collect email addresses for a newsletter, create a quiz, and even receive an order request.

 See [the module description page](https://commercial.abp.io/modules/Volo.Forms) for an overview of the module features.

 ## How to install

-Form module doesn't come pre-installed.
-You need to install it.
+The form module doesn't come pre-installed.
+You need to install it manually.
 There are 2 ways of installing it:

 * **Via ABP CLI:** Open a command line window in your solution folder (in the folder where the `* .sln` file is located) and type the following command:

   ```bash
   abp add-module Volo.Forms
   ```
 * **Via ABP Suite:** Open ABP Suite and select your project.
-Then go to modules page from the top menu.
+Then go to the modules page from the top menu.
 Find **Forms** card and click add as project (with source-code) or add as package (without source-code).

 ## Packages